WoSai/e-member-doc/en/README.md

 ## Step 2 - Qualified ISV Registration for Singature authentication.

-Shouqianba will provide required materials as H&M instructed for review.
-Once approved, Shouqianba will get `appid` and `secret` for using H&M CRM API services with singature.
+Wosai will provide required materials as H&M instructed for review.
+Once approved, Wosai will get `appid` and `secret` for using H&M CRM API services with singature.

 Singature authentication secure communications between ISV application and H&M CRM servers.
 To help client applications refresh the secret, `check-in` service will be required.

-Now, shouqianba team can be ready to develop application.
+Now, Wosai team can be ready to develop application.

 ## Step 3 - ISV Develop and Test Client Application

-Once Shouqianba decide on a debugging and testing plan, H&M CRM Team will provide relevant technical support resources to guide Shouqianba team debugging through the development phase.
+Once Wosai decide on a debugging and testing plan, H&M CRM Team will provide relevant technical support resources to guide Wosai team debugging through the development phase.

 Shouqinba will also provide test cases to perform a system testing and supervise the whole process in order to confirm the testing quality.